-Taylor Jenkins enters his first season as head coach of the Memphis Grizzlies after being named to the position on June 11, 2019.
+Taylor Jenkins enters his second season as head coach of the Memphis Grizzlies after being named to the position on June 11, 2019.

-Jenkins comes to Memphis after serving last season as an assistant coach under two-time NBA Coach of the Year Mike Budenholzer with the Milwaukee Bucks, helping guide the team to the NBA’s best regular season record (60-22), a trip to the 2019 Eastern Conference Finals and the league’s highest-scoring offense (118.1 points per game).
+Jenkins joined the Grizzlies after serving the 2018-19 season as an assistant coach under two-time NBA Coach of the Year Mike Budenholzer with the Milwaukee Bucks, helping guide the team to the NBA’s best regular season record (60-22), a trip to the 2019 Eastern Conference Finals and the league’s highest-scoring offense (118.1 points per game).
 He was an assistant coach for Team Giannis in the 2019 NBA All-Star Game.

-Before joining the Bucks, Jenkins spent five seasons (2013-18) as an assistant coach under Budenholzer with the Atlanta Hawks, where he helped coach the team to four postseason appearances, including the 2015 Eastern Conference Finals.
+Before his time with the Bucks, Jenkins spent five seasons (2013-18) as an assistant coach under Budenholzer with the Atlanta Hawks, where he helped coach the team to four postseason appearances, including the 2015 Eastern Conference Finals.
 He was an assistant coach for the 2015 NBA Eastern Conference All-Star Team.

 Jenkins’ previous experience includes one season (2012-13) as head coach of the Austin Toros (now Spurs), the NBA G League affiliate of the San Antonio Spurs, where he led the team to the NBA G League Playoffs.
 Jenkins had spent four seasons (2008-12) as an assistant coach with the Toros, working under head coaches Quin Snyder and Brad Jones, and was a member of the club’s 2012 championship team and playoff runs in 2009 and 2010.
 He interned with San Antonio’s basketball operations department during the 2007-08 season.